journeyman-cc/smeagol/README.md

 ![Smeagol](http://vignette3.wikia.nocookie.net/lotr/images/e/e1/Gollum_Render.png/revision/latest?cb=20141218075509)

 ## Includes
-You can include pages into the current page youre working on.
+You can include pages into the current page you're working on.
 To do so, you can add a include link:

 `&[:indent-heading s/Num :indent-list s/Num](relative or absolute uri s/Str)`

 Parameters semantics:
  * uri: The page to include.
-At the moment only pages of the current wiki are allowed.
+At the moment only pages from the current wiki are allowed.
 A page called "PageToBeIncluded" will result in a uri "PageToBeIncluded.md".
  * indent-heading: You can indent headings of included page to adjust the included content to your surrounding structure.
 Indents 0-9 are supported.
  * indent-list: In Same manner you can indent lists of included page to adjust the included content to your surrounding structure.
 Indents 0-9 are supported.

  Security warning: At the moment there is no check against directory traversal attack.
 So include feature may expose files outside of your wiki.

 ## Advertisement